-The 48-year-old Kennedy, the two-time Ohio Valley Conference Coach of the Year, came to Aggieland after five seasons at the helm at Murray State University in Kentucky.
+A two-time Ohio Valley Conference Coach of the Year, Kennedy came to Aggieland after five seasons at the helm at Murray State University in Kentucky.
 There, he guided the Racers to a winning record in each year of his tenure.
 In his last two seasons at Murray State, his team posted a combined 54-14 record, back-to-back Ohio Valley Conference championships and consecutive trips to the postseason.

-"I couldn’t wait to get back to Aggieland," Kennedy said.
-"Even though I was there for only a short time, I could tell Aggieland is a special place.
-Aggies have great pride and passion for their school and their athletic programs.
-I have watched with interest the recent success and the NCAA Tournament appearances the past six years.
-I look forward to meeting the team and working toward a seventh NCAA bid as well as even deeper tournament runs."
+“I couldn’t wait to get back to Aggieland,” Kennedy said.
+“Even though I was there for only a short time, I could tell Aggieland is a special place.
+Aggies have great pride and passion for their school and their athletic programs.”

-Over his last eight years as a head coach, Kennedy's teams have averaged just under 21 wins per season, earned four conference titles and made three trips to the postseason--two to the NCAA Tournament and one in the NIT.
+Over his last 10 years as a head coach, Kennedy’s teams have averaged over 20 wins per season, earned four conference titles and made three trips to the postseason--two to the NCAA Tournament and one in the NIT.

 Kennedy’s final season MSU in 2010-11 concluded with a 23-9 campaign, one which saw the Racers capture the OVC regular-season title for the second straight year and earn a spot in the National Invitation Tournament.
 Kennedy won his second straight OVC Coach of the Year honor for his efforts.